 - How the Program Works

 - Fill out an application for services, they can be picked up at the Voc Rehab Office

 - Your worker will then call you to set up and orientation date and time

 - You and your worker will work together on developing a specialized plan to help you become self-sufficient

-Inter-Tribal Council of Nevada is open to everyone and will be in Fallon on
+Inter-Tribal Council of Nevada is open to everyone

 We meet every 3 months